 – Women in Work participant

-Women in Work leads to significant and lasting positive impacts for participants, and is also helping to create more resilient and compassionate communities.
+Women in Work can have significant and lasting positive impacts for participants – it is also helping to create more resilient and compassionate communities.

 “Starting to work again has changed my life.
 I had not worked in years and as I was getting older, no one would employ me.
 Being part of a team and doing something worthwhile with my time makes me feel so happy.” – Women in Work participant